Support Get in Touch

 What Are Wide Format Printers?

-Wide format printers are machines that use Inkjet or laser technology to print on large rolls of paper.
+Wide format printers are machines that use inkjet or laser technology to print on large rolls of paper.
 They provide a lot of flexibility, since they handle a variety of media types and printing resolutions.

 Wide format printers are often used in print production projects to create a high quantity of large promotional materials.